Restrictions of B\'ekoll\'e--Bonami weights and Bloch functions: Introduction

-Of course, our theorem begs the question. \begin{question} Suppose additionally that $Z$ is weakly separated, and hence interpolating.
-Given a sequence $(w_n)$ in $\C$, are either of the conditions \eqref{eqn:traceblochhede} or \eqref{eqn:tracebloch} (with $w_n$ replacing $b(z_n)$, and a general given function $\beta(z)$ replacing $b(z)$) sufficient for the existence of a Bloch function $b$ such that $b(z_n)=w_n$? \end{question} We have not been able to determine the answer to this outstanding problem, which seems equally as interesting when cast as a problem of martingales; see Section~\ref{sec:martingales} for details.
+\begin{question} Suppose additionally that $Z = (z_n)_{n \in \N}$ is weakly separated, and hence interpolating.
+Given a sequence $(w_n)$ in $\C$, are either of the conditions \eqref{eqn:traceblochhede} or \eqref{eqn:tracebloch} (with $w_n$ replacing $b(z_n)$, and a general given function $\beta(z)$ replacing $b(z)$) sufficient for the existence of a Bloch function $b$ such that $b(z_n)=w_n$? \end{question}

+The proof of Theorem \ref{theo:necessary} is found in Section \ref{sec:martingales}.
+The main ingredient comes from the insight of Makarov, \cite{makarov}, who showed that Bloch functions are in one-to-one correspondence with the set of dyadic martingales on the unit circle that satisfies a certain Lipschitz condition once seen as functions on the dyadic tree (see \eqref{eqn:blochmartingale} for a precise definition).
+In light of this correspondence, such dyadic martingale are referred to as \emph{Bloch martingales}.
+This establishes a probabilistic viewpoint on Bloch functions, which comes with an additional set of tools from probability theory to study properties of the Bloch space.
+For instance, \eqref{eqn:Hedenmalm} is a consequence of the Azuma--Hoeffding inequality for dyadic martingales; see Lemma \ref{lemma:kristian}.
+Moreover, the law of iterated logarithm for Bloch martingales led Makarov to an estimate on the mean growth of Bloch functions (see \eqref{eqn:lil}).

+In particular, any restriction problem for the Bloch space can be recast as a restriction problem for Bloch martingales, and Question \ref{q:Bloch} is equally interesting - and challenging - in such discrete probabilistic setting.